TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe65_capability/README.md

 This example shows you how to use the Forge extension "Capability"

 A Capability is a way to attach information and behaviours to minecraft objects (eg Entity, ItemStack, TileEntity) at run time.
 It is an example of a "Decorator" design pattern [link](https://www.geeksforgeeks.org/decorator-pattern/?ref=lbp).
 Using Capability has a number of advantages compared to other coding methods:
-* It lets you easily attach information to vanilla objects or objects that other mods have added
+* It lets you easily attach information to vanilla objects, or to objects that other mods have added
 * For your own objects, your object's class doesn't need to implement interfaces or extend methods.
 This helps avoid the monster "god classes" that vanilla is cursed with, such as Entity, Item, or Block
 * It is very easy to add or remove Capabilities in any combination you want without having to refactor the objects that you're attaching them to.
 * You can use Capabilities which have been defined by other mods (for example: a "magic mana" power source), without having to statically link them: if the magic_mana mod is installed, your mod can access its capability, but if the magic_mana mod is not installed, then your mod will still function correctly.